rahulgopinath/rahulgopinath.github.io/_posts/2024-06-27-search-based-fuzzing-approach-level.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+So, how do you use this for fuzzing?
+Given a program, and an uncovered program element such as a node (the target), we find all nodesin the program from which we can reach the uncovered node.
+Next, we compute the shortest path from such nodes to the target node.
+Then we compute the approach level to the target for each of these nodes.
+Given an input, we compute all the nodes that it covers, then identify all the nodes from which it can *reach* the target node, and finally, we find the node with the *minimum* of the approach levels that we computed previously.
+This would be the score of the corresponding input.
+We choose all inputs (based on our population size) that have the least approach level, and use that for evolution.

 [^korel1990]: Bogdan Korel.
 "Automated software test data generation."
 IEEE Transactions on software engineering, 1990

 <form name='python_run_form'>